open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > The GM has the creatures’ statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-­‐‑level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-­‐‑level slot, three times as many with a 7th-­‐‑level slot, and four times as many with a 9th-­‐‑level slot.
+***At Higher Levels.*** When you cast this spell using certain higher-­level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-­level slot, three times as many with a 7th-­level slot, and four times as many with a 9th-­level slot.

 #### Conjure Celestial

-> *7th-­‐‑level conjuration*
+> *7th-­level conjuration*
 >
 > **Casting Time:** 1 minute **Range:** 90 feet **Components:** V, S
 >